LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/04_creating_a_class_library/index.md

 3. The *Game1.cs* file.

 > [!TIP]
 > These files are needed in more advanced scenarios such as creating a central code base for game logic that is referenced by other projects of which each target different platforms such as desktop, mobile, and console.
 Creating a project structure of this type is out of scope for this tutorial.
 >
 > If you would like more information on this, Simon Jackson has written the article [Going cross-platform with MonoGame](https://darkgenesis.zenithmoon.com/going-cross-platform-with-monogame.html) which covers this in more detail.

 ## Creating Our First Library Module

-Let's create a class for our library called `Core`.
+We will create a class for our library called `Core`.
 This class will extend the MonoGame [**Game**](xref:Microsoft.Xna.Framework.Game) class and provide a starting point for game development with some common functionality built in.
 Creating this will also let us validate that our class library reference setup was correct.

 Create a new file called *Core.cs* in the *MonoGameLibrary* project and add the following code: